mdunlap1/Routine/readme.md

 ![ahead back view](Images/ahead.png)

 ## Quick setup for demo
-These instructions have been tested on Debian and might work on other Linux distros.
+These instructions have been tested on Debian 10 and might work on other Linux distros.
 They will likely not work on Mac or Windows.

-Requirements (that have been tested):
-- Debian 10
+Requirements:
 - sqlite3 v3.27.2
 - gtk v3.0